-The draft rule amends rules 36, 107 and 112 that are currently classified as conduct provisions under the National Gas (South Australia) Regulations.
-The Commission proposes to recommend to the COAG Energy Council that rules 36, 107 and 112 continue to be classified as conduct provisions.
+The Commission's final rule amends rules 36, 107, 112 of the NGR.
+These rules are currently classified as a conduct provisions under NGL Schedule 4 of the National Gas (South Australia) Regulations.
+The Commission proposes to recommend to the COAG Energy Council rules 36, 107, 112 continue to be classified as a conduct provisions.

-The draft rule omits rule 111 of the NGR which is currently classified as a conduct provision.
-The Commission proposes to recommend to the COAG Energy Council that rule 111 be removed from the list of conduct provisions in the National Gas (South Australia) Regulations.
+The final rule omits rule 111 of the NGR which is currently classified as a conduct provision.
+The Commission proposes to recommend that rule 111 be removed from the list of conduct provisions in the National Gas (South Australia) Regulations.